 Equality Strand Action How will the impact of the action be monitored?
 Who is responsible for implementing?
 What are the timeframes?
-Early success indicators All Publish and promote the Equality Policy through the school newsletter, School Council, Governors and staff meetings.
-Question about accessibility of policy Headteacher / Deputy Head Annually Staff are familiar with the principles of the Equality Policy and use them when planning lessons, creating class room displays.
+Early success indicators All Publish on the Trust website and promote the Equality Policy through the Governors/Trustees and staff meetings.
+Via parent, staff and children surveys.
+School Council meetings.
+Staff and Governors meetings.
+Information sent to parents.
+CEO/ Headteacher/ Trustees Ongoing Staff apply the principles of the Equality Policy and use them when planning lessons, creating class room displays.
 Parents are aware of the Equality Policy.
 All Monitor and analyse pupil achievement by race, gender and disability and act on any trends or patterns in the data that require additional support for pupils.
-Achievement data analysed by race, gender and disability Headteacher / Deputy Head / Governing Body Annually in October Analysis of teacher assessments / annual data demonstrates the gap is narrowing for equality groups.
+Achievement data analysed by race, gender and disability CEO/ Headteacher/ Trustees Annually in September / October Analysis of teacher assessments / annual data demonstrates the gap is narrowing for equality groups.
 All Ensure that the curriculum promotes role models and heroes that young people positively identify with, which reflects the school's diversity in terms of race, gender and disability.
-Increase in pupils' participation, confidence and achievement levels Class teachers / Lead teacher in assemblies Annually Increase in participation and confidence of targeted groups.
-All Recognise and represent the talents of disabled pupils in Gifted and Talented programmes, and ensure representation on the programmes fully reflects the school population in terms of race and gender.
-Gifted and Talented register monitored by race, gender and disability Deputy Head / Governing Body Annually Analysis of the Gifted and Talented register indicates it is changing to reflect the school's diversity.
+Increase in pupils' participation, confidence and achievement levels Curriculum leaders/Class teachers / Lead teacher in assemblies Ongoing Increase in participation and confidence of targeted groups.
 All Ensure that displays in classrooms and corridors promote diversity in terms of race, gender and ethnicity.
-Increase in pupil participation, confidence and positive identity - monitor through PSHE, SMSC & RE.
-Class based staff / Headteacher / Governing Body Ongoing More diversity reflected in school displays across all year groups.
-All Ensure all pupils are given the opportunity to make a positive contribution to the life of the school e.g. through involvement in the School Council by election), class assemblies, fund raising etc. School council representation monitored by race, gender, disability Member of staff leading on school council September More diversity in school council membership.
+Increase in pupil participation, confidence and positive identity - monitor through PSHE & RE.
+Curriculum leaders/Class based staff / Headteacher / Governing Body Ongoing More diversity reflected in school displays across all year groups in all academies.
+All Ensure all pupils are given the opportunity to make a positive contribution to the life of the school e.g. through involvement in the School Council by election), class assemblies, fund raising etc. School Council representation monitored by race, gender, disability.
+Records of activities/events Member of staff leading on School Council Ongoing More diversity in School Council membership.
 Race Equality Duty Identify, respond and report racist incidents as outlined in the Policy.
-Report the figures to the Governing body on a termly basis.
-The Headteacher / Governing body will use the data to assess the impact of the school's response to incidents i.e. have whole school / year group Headteacher / Governing Body Reporting termly Teaching staff are aware of and respond to racist incidents.
-Consistent nil reporting is
+Report the figures to the Governing body / Trust Board/CEO on a termly basis.
+The CEO/Trust Board will use the data to assess the impact of the school's response to incidents i.e. have whole CEO /Headteacher / Trust Board Reporting termly to Board Teaching staff are aware of and respond to racist incidents.

 Equality Strand Action How will the impact of the action be monitored?
 Who is responsible for implementing?
 What are the timeframes?
-Early success indicators approaches led to a decrease in incidents, can repeat perpetrators be identified, are pupils and parents satisfied with the response? challenged by the Governing Body.
-Race Equality Duty Celebrate cultural events throughout the year to increase pupil awareness and understanding of different communities and cultures e.g. Diwali, Eid, Christmas.
-RE activities in class.
-Annual whole school assembly to celebrate the main world religions.
-Phase Leaders Ongoing Increased awareness of different communities shown in RE lessons and assemblies.
-Gender Equality Duty Encourage boys and girls to take up extra-curricular activities.
-Monitoring of the gender attendance at clubs through registers.
-PE Subject Leader Annually Balance of girls and boys attending clubs.
-Disability Equality of opportunity and participation Disabled children can take part in all aspects of the curriculum, including educational visits and journeys; lunchtime activities; PE and dance and assemblies Monitoring planning / curriculum AHT & TLRs Ongoing Teaching staff ensure children with disabilities are able to access all aspects of curriculum All Promoting positive attitudes and meeting needs Celebrate the cultural diversity within our school, in terms of race, gender and disability, through display.
+Early success indicators school / year group approaches led to a decrease in incidents, can repeat perpetrators be identified, are pupils and parents satisfied with the response?
+Gender Equality Duty Encourage boys and girls to take up extra- curricular activities.
+Monitoring of the gender attendance at clubs by each academy.
+PE Subject Leaders Ongoing Balance of girls and boys attending clubs.
+Commun ity Cohesion Celebrate the cultural diversity within our school, in terms of race, gender and disability, through a display in the main corridor.
 Promote role models and heroes that all children can positively identify with.
 Raised children's awareness about other cultures and successful people within them.
-Phase Leaders Annually Increased participation and confidence.
+Curriculum leaders / RE co- ordinator From September 2017 Increased participation and confidence.
 All children feeling valued and proud.
-All Promoting positive attitudes and meeting needs Provide reasonable means for children to interact with people from different backgrounds and build positive relationships, including links with different schools and communities Headteacher and teaching staff will arrange meetings with other schools through learning network and reported to governors Headteacher TLRs Ongoing Teaching staff provide opportunities for children to meet and work with children from different schools
+Commun ity Cohesion Celebrate cultural events throughout the year to increase pupil awareness and understanding of different communities and cultures e.g. arts week, whole school RE assembly RE activities in class.
+Annual whole school assembly to celebrate the main world religions.
+Arts weeks RE, Music and Art Subject Leaders Ongoing Increased awareness of different communities shown in RE lessons and assemblies.